Shooter kills 3 in a Target parking lot in Austin, Texas, before being captured, police say

-AUSTIN, Texas (AP) — A gunman opened fire Monday in the parking lot of a Target store in Texas' capital, killing at least three people, before stealing two cars during a getaway that ended with police using a Taser to detain him on the other side of the city, authorities said.
+AUSTIN, Texas (AP) — A gunman opened fire Monday in the parking lot of a Target store in Texas' capital, killing two adults and a child, before stealing two cars during a getaway that ended with police using a Taser to detain him on the other side of the city, authorities said.

 Davis said the suspect fled the scene in a stolen car, wrecked that car and then stole another from a dealership.
 He was captured about 20 miles (32 kilometers) away, in south Austin, where he was taken into custody, she said during a news conference.